 Can Cats Eat Cooked Carrots?

-Cooking help to soften the hard and rigid feature of raw carrots.
-This is considered the safest way to feeding your cat with carrots.
+This is considered the safest way to feed your cat with carrots.

 Avoid seasoning the cooked carrots since it could cause stomach upset and even become toxic to the feline.